xDaryamo/puccini/README.md

     puccini-tosca compile my-app.yaml | gomplate | puccini-js exec kubernetes.generate

-Your TOSCA can then inject expressions into values, such as `username: '{{.Env.USER}}'`.
+Your TOSCA can then inject expressions into values, such as `username: "{{.Env.USER}}"`.

+Just make sure that your templating engine can emit valid YAML where appropriate (for example, it should be able to escape quotation marks).

+A useful convention could be to add a file extension to mark a file for text template processing.
+For example, `.yaml.j2` could be recognized as requiring Jinja2 template processing, after which the `.j2` extension would be stripped.

-### Instead of one big Clout file can I compose a service from several interrelated Clout files?
+### Can I compose a single service from several interrelated Clout files?

 Clout intentionally does *not* support service composition.
 Each Clout file is its own universe.
-If you need to relate vertexes in one Clout file to others, then it's up to you and your tools to describe that composition, possibly by combining multiple Clout files into one.
-There's simply no one-size-fits-all way Clout could do it—namespaces? proxies? catalogs? repositories?—so it insists on not having an opinion.
+If you need to create edges between vertexes in one Clout file and vertexes in other Clout files, then it's up to you and your tools to design and implement that integration.
+The solution could be very elaborate indeed: the two Clouts might represent services with very different lifecycles, that run in different clouds, that are handled by different orchestrators.
+And the connection might require complex networking to achieve.
+There's simply no one-size-fits-all way Puccini could do it—namespaces? proxies? catalogs? repositories?—so it insists on not having an opinion.

 TOSCA has a feature called "substitution mapping", which is useful for modeling service composition.
 However, it's a design feature.
 The implementation, which would likely be very complex, is up to